Policies

 The Tribunal must give copies of complaints and responses to the Office of the Human Rights Commissioner.
 The Tribunal may provide the Commissioner with other records in a complaint file.

-A person can make a request for access to other information about a complaint under the Freedom of Information and Protection of Privacy Act.
-The request must be made in writing to the Registrar.
-The Tribunal will tell you if it plans to give someone a copy of a document that may be harmful to your personal privacy.
+A person can make a request for access to other information about a complaint under the Freedom of Information and Protection of Privacy Act .
+See the Freedom of Information Request Policy .

 You can ask the Tribunal to limit the information it makes public.
 You can also ask the Tribunal to order a publication ban.
 Use a Form 7.1 General Application to apply.
 For more information, see how to apply to limit publication of personal information on the Tribunal website.